 Government/Departments Public Works Garbage and Recycling Department

-Because there have been those who have abused the clean-up week service, the city has reviewed the procedures for junk and brush collection.
-The maximum pile size can now be no larger than four feet wide, four feet high and eight feet long, which is approximately the size of the bed of a normal pick-up truck.
-Any additional items or brush will be left behind and it will be the owner or tenant’s responsibility to remove it.
+The maximum pile size can be no larger than 4 feet wide, 4 feet high and 8 feet long, which is approximately the size of the bed of a normal pickup truck.
+Residents who share a driveway must keep their piles separate at the curb.
+Often, once combined, the piles exceed the size limit and do not get picked up because Public Works crews have no way to know that more than one household contributed to the pile.
+Any additional items or brush will be left behind and it will be the owner’s or tenant’s responsibility to remove it.

 Accepted items: furniture, mattresses and other household items, tree limbs and brush.
-Tree limbs must be stacked with the ends facing the curb.
+Tree limbs must be stacked with the ends facing the curb and should not be in landscape waste bags.
 Nothing over 3 inches in diameter or longer than 4 feet will be accepted.
 Leaves and grass clippings are not included.
-The brush pile size cannot be no larger than four feet wide, four feet high and eight feet long, which is approximately the size of the bedof a normal pick-up truck.
-Additional brush not meeting the pile size will be left and it will be the responsibility of the homeowner or tenant to properly dispose of it.
+The brush pile size cannot be larger than 4 feet wide, 4 feet high and 8 feet long, which is approximately the size of the bed of a normal pickup truck.
+Additional brush not meeting the pile size will be left and it will be the homeowner’s or tenant’s responsibility for proper disposal.

 Residents are being asked to contact TNT Recycling in order to dispose of washers, dryers, etc. correctly.
 TNT Recycling may be reached at 635-4642.

 Due to Environmental Protection Agency regulations, electronics must be disposed of by a licensed recycler.
 Electronics can be taken to Kuusakoski Recycling, 2022 W. Townline Road, Peoria, phone (309) 691-5015.
 They are also accepted by Kuhn Enterprise, (309) 340-2644.